trys/trysv4/site/content/blog/mac-os-dark-mode.md

 };
 ```

-This all works really nicely now!
-If you've set a theme, you get your theme.
+This all works really nicely!
+If you've set a theme, you get it.
 If not, you get the most appropriate theme for your system preferences.

 #### Sidenote

-This can all be achieved in CSS, with the media query:
+This can also be achieved in CSS, with the media query:

 ```css
 @media (prefers-color-scheme: dark) {